 I’m bored of Samsung and Apple.
 What’s the alternative?

 The OnePlus 5 hasn’t got the radical looks of the Samsung Galaxy S8.
 And it hasn’t got the familiar iOS operating system that means when you buy a new iPhone you feel at home within minutes.

 But if you’re growing tired of phones from those two manufacturers, it’s a very good bet.

-It's also got a feature set that takes in fast charging, a 5.2-inch LCD screen that’s easy to read in bright sunlight, expandable storage and a long-life 3,000mAh battery.
+It's also got a feature set that takes in fast charging, a 5.5-inch full HD screen that’s easy to read in bright sunlight, impressive storage options and a long-life 3,300mAh battery.

 I’m happy to wait a bit.
 What’s around the corner?

 What isn’t around the corner?
-Keen to move on from the Galaxy Note 7 debacle, Samsung is promising great things for its new flagship phone, the Samsung Galazy S8.
+Keen to move on from the Galaxy Note 7 debacle, Samsung is promising great things for its new phone, the Samsung Galazy Note 8.

 Similarly, Apple has big plans for 2017.
 To mark the 10th anniversary of the iPhone, the iPhone 8 promises to be a phone worth waiting for.